basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 mechanisms and choose to push it down to the data store, which in turn chooses a simple policy such as “last write wins”.

+>No conflict here (pun intended).
+Riak KV also follows this approach to conflict resolution.

 Other key principles embraced in the design are:

-# We refer to hosts as "nodes", too.
-Riak provides a simple set of commands to start
-# and join nodes to a running cluster.
-With proper capacity planning, this process should
-# be painless for the ops team and devs, and imperceivable by the client.

 Incremental scalability: Dynamo should be able to scale out one storage host (henceforth, referred to as “node”) at a time, with minimal impact on both operators of the system and the system itself.

-# Again, we agree.
-Each storage node is the same at its neighbor.
-Any node can coordinate
-# a request and, in the event that a node goes does, its neighbors can cover for it until
-# it's restarted or decommissioned.
+>We refer to hosts as "nodes", too.
+Riak provides a simple set of commands to start and join nodes to a running cluster.
+With proper capacity planning, this process should be painless for the ops team and devs, and imperceivable by the client.

 Symmetry: Every node in Dynamo should have the same set of responsibilities as its peers; there should be no distinguished node or nodes that take special roles or extra set of responsibilities.
 In our experience, symmetry simplifies the process of system provisioning and maintenance.

-# A Riak cluster is completely decentralized.
-No single node is special and this leads to
-# no single points of failure.
+>Again, we agree.
+Each storage node is the same at its neighbor.
+Any node can coordinate a request and, in the event that a node goes does, its neighbors can cover for it until it's restarted or decommissioned.

 Decentralization: An extension of symmetry, the design should favor decentralized peer-to-peer techniques over centralized control.
 In the past, centralized control has resulted in outages and the goal is to avoid it as much as possible.
 This leads to a simpler, more scalable, and more available system.

-# Riak agrees.
+>A Riak cluster is completely decentralized.
+No single node is special and this leads to no single points of failure.

 Heterogeneity: The system needs to be able to exploit heterogeneity in the infrastructure it runs on. e.g. the work distribution must be proportional to the capabilities of the individual servers.
 This is essential in adding new nodes with higher capacity without having to upgrade all hosts at once.

+>Riak agrees.

+## 3. Related Work

-# This section is not strictly necessary to read for an understanding of how a Dynamo
-# distributed database functions, especially Riak.
-It's still an excellent study of
-# other distributed systems, in some cases ones that helped inspire Dynamo.
-When
-# you have a moment, we highly recommend you read this section.
+>This section is not strictly necessary to read for an understanding of how a Dynamo distributed database functions, especially Riak.
+It's still an excellent study of other distributed systems, in some cases ones that helped inspire Dynamo.
+When you have a moment, we highly recommend you read this section.

-<h1>3.
-Related Work</h1>

-<h2>3.1 Peer to Peer Systems</h2>
+### 3.1 Peer to Peer Systems

 There are several peer-to-peer (P2P) systems that have looked at the problem of data storage and distribution.
 The first generation of P2P systems, such as Freenet and Gnutella, were predominantly used as file sharing